Chiaki O’Brien

 HomeArtistsChiaki O’Brien

-Originally from Japan, Chiaki brings SAORI Weaving to participants ranging from small children to older adults.
-This modern Japanese weaving style traveled along with her since she came to the United States in 2004.
-SAORI is a way of self-expression through weaving.
+Originally from Japan, Chiaki brings weaving to participants ranging from small children to older adults.
+Chiaki creates an environment in which participants can relax, explore, have fun, and be inspired by each other.
+She encourages exploration – to have the freedom to choose colors and textures while creating, and much more!
+She wants you to express yourself on a loom, without worrying about anyone judging what you do!
 Showing yourself in your piece tells the world, “I’m different from everyone!”
-Chiaki creates an environment in which the weavers can relax, explore, have fun, and be inspired by each other.
-SAORI allows you to explore, to have the freedom to choose colors and textures while creating, and much more!
-It is you expressing yourself on a loom, without worrying about anyone criticizing what you do!
-There are no textbooks or samples to copy.
-SAORI is the opportunity to enjoy the moment of weaving with colors and textures!

-SAORI is a huge part of Chiaki’s life, teaching out of school residencies, as well as workshops at the Minnesota Children’s Museum, senior citizens’ facilities, fiber-related festivals, and at the Minnesota Textile Center, among other venues.
+Chiaki is most known for her SAORI weaving classes and it’s is a huge part of Chiaki’s life, bringing this artform to schools museums, senior citizens’ facilities, fiber-related festivals, and at the Minnesota Textile Center, among other venues.

 More About the Artist